- Search The Registry

 - Teacher’s Forum

 - Youth Programs

 - My Account

 *On this date in 1826 Mansfield Tyler was born.
-He was an African American minister and administrator.
+He was a Black minister and administrator.

 In 1868, he helped organized the first Alabama Colored Baptist Church Convention, serving as its president for ten years until 1886.
 Tyler also represented the Alabama House of Representatives from 1870-1872.

 Mansfield Tyler severed as the chairman of the board of trustees of Selma University from its opening in 1878 until his death in 1904.

 An Encyclopedia of African American Christian Heritage